sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-cleanup.md

 ### Setting: *file\_transfer\_history\_age*, Default: *90*d

-Specifies the retention period for file transfer history entries.
+Specifies the retention period for [File Transfer History](/history-file-transfers).
 Any entries older than the value specified will be purged.

 ### Setting: *audit\_log\_age*, Default: *90*d